 His school coaches Kevin Brennan and Steve Shortland are guiding lights and Chris Winterbottom, his prep school coach, focused on giving him the basic skills.

-“Andy, my father, played for Coventry, England Students, Harlequins and Northampton and is a huge mentor for me and is always first to give me feedback straight after games," he said.
+“My father played for Coventry, England Students, Harlequins and Northampton and is a huge mentor for me and is always first to give me feedback straight after games," said Tom.

 7 points – 1T, 1C